Nathan Pointeris a suicide attempt survivor.

 "I Survived a Suicide Attempt."

-Nathan Pointer, originally from Oregon, is an undergraduate at Harvard University, concentrating in social anthropology and studies of women, gender, and sexuality.
-He was 21 when I interviewed him in Boston, MA on April 7, 2014.
+Nathan Pointer is originally from Oregon.
+He was 21 years old, and an undergraduate at Harvard University, concentrating in social anthropology and studies of women, gender, and sexuality, when I interviewed him in Boston, MA on April 7, 2014.

 Lord.
 My story as I see fit to tell it.
 That’s a dark one, or a deep one, or an old one.